-Learning to Be Selfish
+The Importance of Learning to Be Selfish

 You need to change this, you need to learn to be a little bit more selfish.

-You need to learn to think of yourself first because you’re important too.
+You need to learn to think of yourself first, because you’re important too.
 You don’t have to always sacrifice yourself for others.
 Selfishness isn’t always a bad thing, and in this case, it’s even justified.
 Does giving away all you time and energy make you happy or is it harmful?

 I accept and respect myself

-Respect and accept yourself because happiness comes from within.
+You need to respect and accept yourself because happiness comes from within.

-Don’t miss: Emotional Maturity is Knowing Life Isn’t Perfect
+Emotional Maturity is Knowing Life Isn’t Perfect

-It’s important to remember to think of yourself a little.
+This is why it’s important to remember to think of yourself a little.

 If you give, you deserve to receive